SaI7Tejashwin/saaran-frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.8.

+Drop in text documents to get the summary of what the content was.
+Can upscale this to PDFs and other large text documents as well.

+## Setup

+If possible use NVM (Node Version Manager) version 18 for node setup, a cleaner way to setup node rather than handling npm globally.

+npm version -> v9.5.1
+node version -> v18.16.1

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.